StatisticsNZ/sadj/README.md

+# repository\_template

 The `sadj` package allows for relatively flexible use of the underlying `X13-ARIMA-SEATS` program.

 \[\[*TOC*\]\]

-# Overview
+# Single Series

-But results can be produced quickly and easily by accepting default parameters.
+Results can be produced quickly and easily by accepting default parameters.
 Consider the following:

 ``` r